nanlin7/MBTI-ML/README.md

 trouble classifying extroversion vs introversion and intuition vs sensitivity.
 However, when we made a Voting Classifier using Logarithmic Regression, Random Forest, LightGBM, and XGBoost, we were able to achieve the best AUC-ROC score and f-scores.

+For more details, please check out the [Fianl Report Notebook](MBTI_Project_Report.ipynb) and [Slides](ML Final Presentation.pdf) we made for our project presentation.